US unveils fresh Venezuela sanctions, targets 10 officials

 The Treasury Department said the October elections were held amid censorship, the abuse of state media and corruption extending to the distribution of food.

-Among those designated under US sanctions were the vice president of Venezuela's National Electoral Council, Sandra Oblitas Ruzza, and Elvis Eduardo Hidrobo Amoroso, second vice president of the country's new Constituent Assembly, which the Washington deems illegitimate.
+Others among those designated under the new US sanctions were Elvis Eduardo Hidrobo Amoroso, second vice president of the Constituent Assembly, which Washington deems illegitimate.

 The sanctions effectively freeze those named out of much of the global banking system, requiring most international banks not to process transactions on their behalf, and block their access to any assets under US jurisdiction.